Are large language models superhuman chemists?: Conclusions

 \section{Conclusions}

 On the one hand, our findings underline the impressive capabilities of \glspl{llm} in the chemical sciences: Leading models outperform domain experts in specific chemistry questions on many topics.
 On the other hand, there are still striking limitations.
-For very relevant topics the answers models provide are wrong.
+For very relevant topics, the answers that models provide are wrong.
 On top of that, many models are not able to reliably estimate their own limitations.
-Yet, the success of the models in our evaluations perhaps also reveals more about the limitations of the exams we use to evaluate models---and chemists---than about the models themselves.
-For instance, while models perform well on many textbook questions, they struggle with questions that require some more reasoning.
+Yet, the success of the models in our evaluations perhaps also reveals more about the limitations of the questions we use to evaluate models---and chemists---than about the models themselves.
+For instance, while models perform well on many textbook questions, they struggle with questions requiring more reasoning about chemical structures (e.g., number of isomers or \gls{nmr} peaks).
 Given that the models outperformed the average human in our study, we need to rethink how we teach and examine chemistry.
-Critical reasoning is increasingly essential, and rote solving of problems or memorization of facts is a domain in which \glspl{llm} will continue to outperform humans.
+Critical reasoning is increasingly essential, and rote solving of problems or memorization of facts is a domain in which \glspl{llm} will continue to outperform humans (when trained on the right training corpus).

 Our findings also highlight the nuanced trade-off between breadth and depth of evaluation frameworks.
 The analysis of model performance on different topics shows that models' performance varies widely across the subfields they are tested on.
 However, even within a topic, the performance of models can vary widely depending on the type of question and the reasoning required to answer it.